center-for-threat-informed-defense/summiting-the-pyramid/docs/data-readiness/telemetry-quality.rst

 Robustness
 -----------
-Robustness measures how difficult it is for an adversary to tamper with or evade the specific observables a log source provides for detection.
+:ref:`Robustness<Summiting Levels>` measures how difficult it is for an adversary to tamper with or evade the specific observables a log source provides for detection.
 The steps for scoring Robustness are as follows:

 - Score at the Technique Level: For each technique the log source covers: